-This policy implements SPG 201.65-1, Conflicts of Interest and Conflicts of Commitment, incorporates SPG 201.65-1 in its entirety, and includes all elements required under that SPG.
-Implementation of SPG 201.65-1 within the University Musical Society requires compliance with other University policies and procedures, including all Regents' Bylaws and SPGs, as well as with any relevant external rules of professional conduct and applicable law.
+Implementation of SPG 201.65-1 within the College of Engineering requires compliance with other University policies and procedures, as well as with any relevant external rules of professional conduct and applicable law.
 Relevant policies, procedures, rules, and law include (but are not limited to) the following:

-- Regents' Bylaw 2.16, regarding gifts to University employees http://www.umich.edu/%7Eregents/bylaws/bylaws02.html#16; - Regents' Bylaw 5.13, regarding governmental elected or appointed service http://www.umich.edu/%7Eregents/bylaws/bylaws05b.html#4; - Regents' Bylaw 5.14, regarding leaves of absence http://www.umich.edu/%7Eregents/bylaws/bylaws05b.html#5; - SPG 201.12, regarding misconduct and discipline; - SPG 201.23, regarding appointment of individuals with close personal or external business relationships; - SPG 201.65, regarding employment outside the University; - SPG 201.85, regarding special stipends for work performed for other University units, the payment of honoraria, and the payment of travel expenses; - SPG 500.01, 601.03-2, and 601.11, in particular to the extent that they address appropriate use of University resources, such as the libraries, office space, computers, secretarial and administrative support staff, and supplies; - Office of Vice President for Research (OVPR) Policy on Conflict of Interest in Sponsored Research and Technology Transfer Agreements http://www.research.umich.edu/policies/um/conflict_ovpr_drda_tmo.html; - Michigan Compiled Laws § 15.321 et seq., regarding contracts of public employees with their employers. - Where applicable, the current collective bargaining agreement for the staff member.
+- Regents' Bylaw 2.16, regarding gifts to University employees; - Regents' Bylaw 5.13, regarding governmental elected or appointed service; - Regents' Bylaw 5.14, regarding leaves of absence; - SPG 201.12, regarding misconduct and discipline; - SPG 201.23, regarding appointment of individuals with close personal or external business relationships; - SPG 201.65, regarding employment outside the University; - SPG 201.85, regarding special stipends for work performed for other University units, the payment of honoraria, and the payment of travel expenses; - SPG 500.01, 601.03-2, and 601.11, in particular to the extent that they address appropriate use of University resources, such as the libraries, office space, computers, secretarial and administrative support staff, and supplies; - Office of Vice President for Research (OVPR) Policy on Conflict of Interest in Sponsored Research and Technology Transfer Agreements; and - Michigan Compiled Laws § 15.321 et seq., regarding contracts of public employees with their employers.